 Expert Interview: How to Launch a Career Fighting Inequality

-How can students best prepare for a career focused on fighting inequalities?
+Q. How can students best prepare for a career focused on fighting inequalities?

 While the goal to “end inequality” is admirable, it is, for most of us, unrealistic.
 A narrower focus allows you to find an organization having a concrete impact but doesn’t mean you can’t work on other aspects of inequality in that position.
 My organization aims to reduce educational inequality, but I’ve also been involved with reducing other types as well.
 I narrowed my focus by learning as much as I could about educational inequality, but also [about] other types to rule those out.

-What are some ways students can gain experience and knowledge while still in school?
+Q. What are some ways students can gain experience and knowledge while still in school?

 A theoretical understanding is important.
 I wrote my dissertation on nutritional inequality and its relationship to academic performance, and it’s been helpful in my career for introducing me to different approaches to topics I now work with directly.
 I also recommend participating in community service and/or internships related to the field.
 Practical experience, whatever the level, is very appealing to an employer.
 Having hands-on experience with people facing the inequality you hope to address gives you a more holistic understanding of issues.